Biden signs $1T infrastructure deal with bipartisan crowd - NewsBreak

 “Folks, too often in Washington, the reason we didn’t get things done is because we insisted on getting everything we want.
 Everything,” Biden said.
 “With this law, we focused on getting things done.
 I ran for president because the only way to move our country forward in my view was through compromise and consensus.”

-Biden will get outside Washington to sell the plan more broadly in coming days.
+Biden will get outside Washington to sell the plan more broadly in the coming days.

 “We see this as is an opportunity because we know that the president’s agenda is quite popular,” White House press secretary Jen Psaki said Monday before the signing.
 The outreach to voters can move “beyond the legislative process to talk about how this is going to help them.
 And we’re hoping that’s going to have an impact.”